juztstack/juzt-deploy-basic-version/README.md

 ### GitHub App Setup

 1. Create a GitHub App in your GitHub account
-2. Set the callback URL: `https://your-site.com/wp-admin/admin-ajax.php?action=juzt_deploy_callback`
+2. Set the callback URL: `https://middleware.app/auth/github/callback`
-3. Enable Repository webhooks
-4. Copy Client ID and Client Secret to plugin settings
+3. Copy Client ID and Client Secret to Middleware Application

 ### Middleware Setup

-The middleware repository is available at [here](https://github.com/juztstack/starter-basic-template-middleware-github-oauth).
+The middleware application repository is available at [here](https://github.com/juztstack/starter-basic-template-middleware-github-oauth).
 Follow its installation guide for deployment.

 ### Once time get full setup middleware.
 Please update the url on the in includes/class-oauth-service.php